Technological University, Sagaing

 Sagaing Technological University is located in Sagaing, Myanmar.
 It was initially established as Technical High School on 17 September 1990.
 On 1 December 1998, it was upgraded to a Government Technical Institute.
 It became a Government Technological College on 20 January 2007 and a Technological University on 23 February 2012.

+History

+The Institute of Technology (Syrian) was founded as an industrial high school on September 17, 1990.
+On January 20, 2007, it was opened as a government technical college.